aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/java/barcode-configuration/setting-start-stop-symbols/_index.md

 import com.aspose.barcode.generation.BarcodeGenerator;
 ```

-Let's break down the provided example into multiple steps for a clearer understanding:
+## Step‑by‑Step Guide

-## Step 1: Define the Document Directory
+### Step 1: Define the Document Directory

 ```java
 // The path to the resource directory.
 String dataDir = "Your Document Directory";
 ```

-Replace `"Your Document Directory"` with the path to your project directory.
+Replace `"Your Document Directory"` with the absolute or relative path where you want the barcode image saved.

-## Step 2: Create Barcode Generator Instance
+### Step 2: Create Barcode Generator Instance

 ```java
 // Create instance of BarcodeGenerator, specify codetext and symbology in the constructor BarcodeGenerator generator = new BarcodeGenerator(com.aspose.barcode.EncodeTypes.CODABAR, "12345678");
 ```

-Instantiate a `BarcodeGenerator` object with the desired symbology (in this case, CODABAR) and codetext ("12345678").
+Here we tell Aspose.BarCode to use the **CODABAR** symbology and the data string `"12345678"`.

-## Step 3: Set Codabar Start Symbol
+### Step 3: Set Codabar Start Symbol

 ```java
 // Set the Codabar start symbol to A generator.getParameters().getBarcode().getCodabar().setCodabarStartSymbol(CodabarSymbol.A);
 ```

-Use the `setCodabarStartSymbol` method to set the Codabar start symbol.
-In this example, we set it to 'A'.
+The `setCodabarStartSymbol` method lets you **how to set symbols** for the start character.
+In this case we choose `A`.

-## Step 4: Set Codabar Stop Symbol
+### Step 4: Set Codabar Stop Symbol

 ```java
 // Set the Codabar stop symbol to D generator.getParameters().getBarcode().getCodabar().setCodabarStopSymbol(CodabarSymbol.D);
 ```

-Similarly, use the `setCodabarStopSymbol` method to set the Codabar stop symbol.
-Here, we set it to 'D'.
+Similarly, `setCodabarStopSymbol` defines the stop character.
+Using `D` completes the CODABAR format required by many legacy systems.

-## Step 5: Save the Generated Image
+### Step 5: Save the Generated Image

 ```java
 // Save the image to disk in PNG format generator.save(dataDir + "startAndStopSymbols.png");
 ```

-Save the generated barcode image to the specified directory (`dataDir`) with the filename "startAndStopSymbols.png".
+The `save` call writes the barcode to a PNG file named **startAndStopSymbols.png** in the directory you specified earlier.

-Repeat these steps for seamless integration of start and stop symbols into your barcode generation process.
+### Common Pitfalls & Tips

+- **Incorrect directory path** – Ensure `dataDir` ends with a file separator (`/` or `\`) or concatenate using `Paths.get`.
+- **Unsupported start/stop symbols** – CODABAR only supports A, B, C, D as start/stop symbols.
+Using any other value will raise an exception.
+- **License not applied** – In trial mode the generated image may contain a watermark.
+Apply your license before deploying to production.

 ## Conclusion

-Congratulations!
-You've successfully learned how to set start and stop symbols for Codabar barcodes using Aspose.BarCode for Java.
-This capability adds a layer of customization to your barcode generation, enhancing the flexibility of your applications.
+You've now learned how to **create barcode image java** files and precisely **how to set symbols** for a Codabar barcode using Aspose.BarCode.
+This technique gives you the flexibility to meet industry‑specific barcode specifications while keeping your code clean and maintainable.

-Feel free to explore more features and customization options provided by Aspose.BarCode for Java in the [documentation](https://reference.aspose.com/barcode/java/).
+Explore additional customization options—such as changing colors, adding human‑readable text, or switching to other symbologies—by consulting the official API documentation at [documentation](https://reference.aspose.com/barcode/java/).

 ## Frequently Asked Questions